 DEFLOCCULATE or DEFLOCCULATION Dispersion of slip or glaze by the addition of an electrolyte Eg: sodium silicate or soda ash.
 Makes the slip feel more fluid or runny.

-DEFLOCCULANT Component of pottery body recipe.
-Alkaline material which introduces like electrical charges to all particles, causing them repel one another and remain in suspension.
-A deflocculated suspension gives flowing consistency with less water content, meaning lower drying shrinkage - especially important in slip-casting.
-Extremely low percentage of deflocculant additive is needed - 1/4 of 1% (of dry batch weight) soda ash and/or sodium silicate.
+DEFLOCCULANT Material.
+Component of pottery body recipe.
+An alkaline material that gives clay particles identical electrical charges, making them repel each other and stay in suspension.
+This produces a flowing slip with less water content, meaning lower drying shrinkage - vital for slip-casting.
+Only a tiny amount is needed: about ¼ of 1% of dry batch weight in soda ash and/or sodium silicate.

 DEFLOURINATED STONE Component of pottery body recipe.
-Similar to China Stone but with the small amount of naturally present flouride removed by the floatation process.
+Similar to China Stone but with the small amount of naturally present fluoride removed by the floatation process.

 DEVITRIFICATION Glaze fault.
 Crystallisation of glaze after firing.
 Often at the surface of the glaze making it look cloudy or matt.
 Not glossy.